NickQiZhu/di.js/README.md

 keep our code nicely isolated and testable.
 That's the reason behind the creation of this lightweight container implementation - to provide dependencies injection at sub-modular level.

-di-lite can also be used standalone as a light-weight alternative to RequireJs if your application is small enough.
+That being said di-lite is designed to be used standalone there is no dependency on Backbone or RequireJs.
+Its a fully funcitonal dependency injection container by itself.
+It is extremely lightweight and works well both in browser or node.

 Install with npm